return42/sphkerneldoc/linux_src_doc/net/rfkill/core_c.rst

     returns true EPO is active

     :param void:
         no arguments
+    :type void:

 .. _`rfkill_is_epo_lock_active.description`:

 Description
 -----------

-Returns 0 (false) if there is NOT an active EPO contidion, and 1 (true) if there is an active EPO contition, which locks all radios in one of the BLOCKED states.
+Returns 0 (false) if there is NOT an active EPO condition, and 1 (true) if there is an active EPO condition, which locks all radios in one of the BLOCKED states.

 Can be called in atomic context.